 In-kind contributions of equipment, supplies, product, services, tickets to museums, performances and sporting events, and other resources are yet another way to support BGCSV.
 Every fall critical items our members need include new school supplies.
-Support our Holiday Gift Drive by donating a new, unwrapped gift and/or gift-cards for boys and girls ages 6-18.
+Support our Holiday Gift Drive by donating a new, unwrapped gift and/or gift-cards for boys and girls ages 4-18.
 Supplies and services to support our special events are always welcome.
 In-kind services include administrative and IT support, consulting, facilities maintenance and upgrades.

-To find out what is on our wish list or make an in-kind donation, please email info@bgclub.org or call us at 408-957-9685.
+To find out what is on our wish list or make an in-kind donation, please email contact@bgclub.org or call us at 408-957-9685.

 Through event sponsorships and program underwriting, your company can enhance its visibility by putting your company's name in front of our constituents.
-Communicate your company's values by sponsoring our annual Golf Tournament and Recognition Luncheon.
+Communicate your company's values by sponsoring our annual Youth of the Year, Golf Tournament, International Day of the Girl, and JOY Drive.
 Express your company's commitment to community by underwriting one of our programs.
 Your sponsorship may include recognition in Boys & Girls Clubs of Silicon Valley's annual report, event programs, newsletter, donor marquee or signage, website and/or other media.

-For more information, please email info@bgclub.org or call us at 408-957-9685.
+For more information, please email contact@bgclub.org or call us at 408-957-9685.